ani03sha/redquark/content/blog/aem/day-07-sling-models.md

     private String contact;
 }
 ```

-In the above code, we are adapting the class with `org.apache.sling.api.resource.Resource`.
+In the above code, we are adapting the class with the `org.apache.sling.api.resource.Resource`.
 A `Resource` is a piece of content on which Sling acts.
-Here, we are mapping the properties stored in the node represented by the current resource will be mapped to the private fields `name`, `address` and `contact` (provided they are stored with same name in the JCR.
+In this case, a resource is the JCR node for the `User` component added on the page.
+Everything in Sling is a resource.
+Here, we are mapping the properties stored in the node represented by the current resource to the private fields `name`, `address` and `contact` (provided they are stored with same name in the JCR.
 If they are not, we can use `@Named` annotation to resolve this).

 <div style="margin-top: 40px; margin-bottom: 40px;"></div>

 In the case of interfaces, the field names are replaced by their respective methods.

 ```java
 @Model(adaptables = Resource.class)
 public interface User {